-- 306. Cross-examination of PW 9-Dr. Mahato further reveals that he was conscious about the precautions he was required to take as a medical officer in the case of rape victim.
-Difference between the observations recorded by him in respect of examination of the prosecutrix at the indoor case-papers Exs.92 and MLC certificate Ex.
-93 and the observations recorded by PW 17-Dr. Katti and DW 3- Dr. Pisagar in the indoor case papers Exs.
-138 and 138-A, respectively, clearly demonstrate the casual approach of PW 9-Dr. Mahato in handling the case of the prosecutrix.
-His negligence in discharging his duties as a medical officer dealing with riot cases at Community Wealth Centre, Limkheda was further compounded by the lack of his understanding of Gujarati language.
-Though PW 9-Dr. Mahato denied that he was, under tension when his statements were recorded, a fact contrary to this denial surfaces in his cross-examination when he admitted the correctness of the statement "I am under tension" recorded by the CBI on 12.2.2004.
-PW 9-Dr. Mahato very well knew that be had committed mistakes in discharging his duties as the medical officer, CHC, Limkheda and this was the reason why he was under tension while giving statement before the CBI on 12.2.2004.
-PW 9-Dr. Mahato denied that he was threatened by the CBI to fabricate the evidence as desired by them or else face prosecution.
-From the previous discussion, it is very clear that the affairs at CHC, Limkheda were in disarray and there was a casual approach of PW 9-Dr. Mahato in the matter of examination of riots victims, particularly the prosecutrix. - 307.
-Numerous anomalies in the medical records evidenced through the testimony of PW 9-Dr. Mahato clearly rule out the fact that Exs.88-A to 88-C, 98-A to 98-C and Ex.
-92 were fabricated with the assistance of Mr. Rathod, pharmacist, and the Nurses at the instance of the CBI.
-As regards the discrepancy in the evidence of PW 9-Dr.Mahato in relation to the statement dated 1.10,03 recorded by Gujarat CID, PW 9-Dr.Mahato denied having made any discrepant statements before Gujarat CID. - 308.
-PW 52-Kalubhai Vohania, PI, CID, Gujarat, however, deposed that PW 9-Dr. Mahato had made statements that: (i) he could follow what she (the prosecutrix) talked in Gujarati; (ii) the prosecutrix had told him about the painful injury on her left palm; (iii) the prosecutrix replied to the query that public had assaulted her; (iv) the prosecutrix did not state any fact about the rape except the fact of assault; (v) the prosecutrix was free of shock, sorrow and threats; (vi) the prosecutrix was giving correct replies as per portions marked 'A' to 'F' in the statement Ex.
-274. A fact, however, remains that PW 9-Dr. Mahato was recently employed person from non-Gujarati State Bihar at Community Health Centre, Limkheda and had not pass the test of Gujarati language.
-Evidence also shows the casual approach of PW 9-Dr. Mahato in dealing with the case of the prosecutrix.
-These statements, therefore, do not make much difference with the facts revealed in the evidence of PW 9-Dr. Mahato. - 309.
-PW 13-Mukeshbhai Harijan deposed that days after Godhra riots, the police took him to one Kotar (ravine) at the outskirts of village Kesharpur at about 12.3 0 p. m. where he and other neighbours had dug a waist-deep pit, and 7 dead bodies 4 females, 2 boys and 1 girl were buried in the pit dug by them.
-Pertinently, he deposed that he found two doctors, one male and one female, and no other lady at the said place when he was at the said place between 12.30 p.m. and 530 p.m.
+3.06 Cross-examination of PW 9-Dr.Mahato further reveals that he was conscious about the precautions he was required to take as a medical officer in the case of rape victim.
+Difference between observations recorded by: him in respect examination of the prosecutrix at the indoor casepapers Exs.92 and MLC certificate Ex.93 and the observations recorded by PW 17-Dr.Katti and DW 3-Dr.Pisagar in the indoor case papers Exs.138 and 138-A, respectively, clearly demonstrate the casual approach of PW 9-Dr. Mahato in handling the case of prosecutrix.
+His negligence in discharging his Whies as a medical officer dealing with riot cases recorded, a fact contrary to this denial surfaces in his cross-examination when he admitted the correctness of the statement "I am under tension" recorded by the CBI on 12.2.2004.
+PW 9-Dr.Mahato very well knew that he had committed mistakes in discharging his duties as the medical officer, CHC, Limkheda and this was the reason why he was under tension while giving statement before the CBI on 12.2.2004.
+PW 9-Dr.Mahato denied that he was threatened by the CBI to fabricate the evidence as desired by them or else face prosecution.
+From the previous discussion, it is very clear that the affairs at CHC, Limkheda were in disarray and there was a casual approach of PW 9-Dr.Mahato in the matter of examination of riots victims, particularly the prosecutrix.

+Community Health Centre, Limkheda was further compounded by the lack of his understanding of Gujarati language.
+Though PW 9-Dr. Mahato denied that he was under tension when his statements were anomalies in the medical records evidenced through the testimony of PW 9-Dr.Mahato clearly rule out the fact that the case-papers Exs.88-A to 88-C, 98-A to 98-C and Ex.92 were fabricated with the assistance of Mr.Rathod, Tharmacist, and the Nurses at the instance of the CBI.
+As regards the discrepancy in the evidence of PW 9-Dr.Mahato in relation to the statement dated 1.10.03 recorded by Gujarat CID, PW 9-Dr.Mahato denied having made any discrepant statements before